sagemath/sagecell/doc/interact_protocol.rst

 are changed.
 However, one can specify custom updating structures in two different ways:

 * UpdateButton controls.
-This creates an interact control which, when clicked, updates specified variables.
+This creates an interact control which, when clicked, runs the interact function.

 * Decorator specification.
 If a parameter ``update`` is given in @interact, arbitrary variables can update other arbitrary variables.
 This should take the form::